 William’s House, Inc.

-At William’s House, we envision a world where situational homeless men are empowered to become contributing members of society.
+At William’s House, we envision a world without homelessness, where all people are empowered to be the best version of themselves.

 Meanwhile, William had long pondered ways to help the homeless community.
 He envisioned a shelter structured around Abraham Maslow’s hierarchy of needs, a shelter which would provide for the client’s physical needs before encouraging them toward pursuing greater education, vocational training, and self-empowerment.

-These two visions came together to form William’s House, a homeless shelter designed to help situational homeless men in recovery become self-sufficient in order to reunite them with their families and communities.
+These two visions came together to form William’s House, a recovery center designed to empower families in recovery experiencing situational homelessness to work a track to self-sufficiency.